aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.fields/fielddatabase/table_format/_index.md

 ﻿---
+title: FieldDatabase.table_format property
+linktitle: table_format property
-title: table_format property
+articleTitle: table_format property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Gets or sets the format that is to be applied to the result of the database query."
+description: "FieldDatabase.table_format property.
+Gets or sets the format that is to be applied to the result of the database query."
 type: docs
 weight: 100
 url: /python-net/aspose.words.fields/fielddatabase/table_format/